IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 ---

-# Half-Life
+## Half-Life

-Define half-life as the number of periods required for the expected deviation to fall to one half of its original size.
+Half-life is the number of periods required for the expected deviation to fall to one half of its original size.

 We require